Structure of the Royal Air Force: No. 2 Group

 No. 2 Group is the other operations group within Air Command, providing aircraft that support the Royal Navy and RAF front line aircraft, the Royal Air Force Police, and the Royal Air Force Regiment.
-Its current air officer commanding is Air Vice-Marshal Suraya Marshall, and has been since October 2021.
+The group is headquartered at RAF High Wycombe.

+Air Vice-Marshal Jason Appleton was appointed Air Officer Commanding 2 Group in February 2024.

 Following the disbandment of No. 38 Group RAF on 31 December 2020, all units of the former group were moved under a new 1-star 'RAF Support Force', which now forms part of No. 2 Group.